UPDATE: This eCommerce post was originally published on 10 August 2018 and updated on 19 July 2020 and 14 January 2021.

 The most important feature is that eCommerce websites must be secure, to protect your customers’ personal data and credit card details from theft.

-This is why do-it-yourself store builders like GoDaddy Online Store include SSL certificates, along with security seals to display on your eCommerce website.
+This is why GoDaddy’s do-it-yourself online store builder includes an SSL certificate, along with security seals to display on your eCommerce website.
 Such visual indicators reassure shoppers they’re safe to submit private data like banking details upon making a transaction with your business.

 Make sure your online store is mobile-friendly.
 Customers should be able to browse and buy your products entirely on their mobile or tablet.
 These days, people want convenience, so if they have to switch to a desktop to complete their purchase, you’ve lost the sale.

 Options for building your store